benmurphyy/log4shell/README.md

-# CS4239 Group 6 Log4Shell Proof of Concept (PoC)
+# CS4239 Group 5 Log4Shell Proof of Concepts (PoCs) and patch demos

-This project is a is a further develops this PoC: [Github Link](https://github.com/kozmer/log4j-shell-poc) CVEs covered:
+This collection of PoCs and patch demos are a based on this PoC: [Github Link](https://github.com/kozmer/log4j-shell-poc)

+CVEs covered:
 1. CVE-2021-44228
 2. CVE-2021-45046

 ## Requirements

 Needs a system with x86_64 (AKA amd64) chipset.
 Needs the following software:
 1. Docker
 2. docker-compose

-## Instructions to run PoCs and Patched Demos
+## Instructions to run PoCs and patch demos

 All PoCs assume a starting directory which is the root of this repository.